tsarikau/FOSTwitterBundle/README.md

 Using Twitter @Anywhere
 -----------------------

+>*Note:* The security component won't work with @Anywhere and has to implemented with Javascript in your view as explained in [http://dev.twitter.com/anywhere/begin](http://dev.twitter.com/anywhere/begin)

 A templating helper is included for using Twitter @Anywhere.
 To use it, first call the `->setup()` method toward the top of your DOM: